“Our God Is Stronger Than Persecution”—Egyptian Widow Shares Courageous Message a Year After Attack

 “My husband Ayad wasn’t only my husband, he was a friend, a brother and a father for me,” she says.
 “He was everything for me in this life.
 He was a very kind and honest person.
 He was forgiving and loving.
 He loved all people, and all people love and respect him.
 He was a very humble man.
 He never quarreled with anyone and was known for being trustworthy.”

-A priest at Saint Mary Coptic Orthodox Church where Ayad’s family worships echoes Hanaa’s words about her husband’s character.
+A priest at Saint Mary Members of an ethnic religious group from North Africa but primarily Egypt, where they are the largest Christian denomination in the country.
+Orthodox Church where Ayad’s family worships echoes Hanaa’s words about her husband’s character.

 “The martyr Ayad was a very good and honest person.
 He served the Lord with all honesty in his life on earth,” says Father Kyrillos ElKmosos Shenouda.
 “He had a strong relationship with God.
 He has become one of the martyrs of truth because he refused to renounce the faith.”